acontrerasg/pop-TAP/README.md

 > -f first_pair.fq.gz \
 > -t 8

-This will create a file with the extension "depthGCcorrected.per10_bp.bed.gz" to the base name of the read pair.
+This will create a file with the extension "depthGCcorrected.per10_bp.bed.gz"  with the base name of the provided read pair.
-Important: This script expects the pair end raw reads to be adaptor free and to have the following extensions:
+Important: This script expects the pair end raw reads to be adaptor free and to have the same name just differing at the following extensions:
  - First mate of the pair: "_1.fastq.gz"
  - Second mate of the pair: "_2.fastq.gz"